Fireguard Fire Resisting Roller Shutter DoorsCertified fire rated roller shutters - Rated from 1 to 4 hours Download

 When an audio visual fire control panel (see below) is included into the installation, the shutter will have the option of motorised closing and two stage closing.

-Both the FS50 and FS75 can be fitted with a soldered fusible link as a back up or alternative to linking to the building fire alarm system.
-Connection to a smoke or heat detector is also an option.
+The FS75 can also be fitted with a soldered fusible link to act as a release back up or as an alternative to linking to the building fire alarm system.

 Fireshutter Design and Extras Chart